 “I used to have a client that required me to be in the office all day every Friday so I had tell my other clients that I was less available that day,” said freelance editorial and digital strategy consultant, Abby Lerner.
 “That project ended about four months ago, but I still embrace the quieter Friday and use it primarily to prepare for the following week–which I used to do over the weekend.
 Now, I plan next week’s lineup, making sure that at least Monday’s story is finalized, and even drafting an email I send first thing every Monday morning.
 This has made a huge difference in my weekend–not having tasks I must do before Sunday evening hanging over my head.
 Monday morning comes, and I simply paste my draft into an email and send–task number-one crossed off my to-do list!”

 “One thing I try not to do over the weekend is check email,” said freelance journalist and digital content strategist, Jenn Sinrich.
 “I work as hard as I can and refresh my email page until the very last minute I’m working on Friday afternoons–sometimes past 7 p.m.–but once I shut my computer off, I generally try to keep it off until Monday morning.
 The reason being is that if I don’t, I will most certainly be looped into responding to something that doesn’t require my immediate attention and distracts me from my weekend plans—even if those plans are just relaxing with a cup of coffee.
 We all need to cool-down from our hectic schedules!”
+Here are 5 tips to make more money freelance writing this year.

 “Every Friday, I tally up the earnings for the assignments I’ve turned in that week and compare it to my weekly goals,” said digital strategist, editor, writer, Brittany Risher.
 “I keep an Excel document that tracks my weekly and monthly income, and although this weekly income isn’t actual money in the bank, it helps me see how I’m tracking toward my financial goals.
 It’s a nice reminder on slow weeks that I am OK…or that I need to get more pitches out!
 At the end of every week, I also update my weekly to-do list.
 I make daily to-dos each evening, but I like to keep a weekly list to have a bigger picture of all of my projects going on.
 That way I don’t forget anything.
 Other than that, I don’t have a set routine on the weekend, to be honest—I do occasionally answer emails on Saturdays and Sundays (whoops?).”
 (Here are the skills you need to make six figures freelance writing.)